Ethos & Values

-Ashlyns School recognises that each student is an individual with diverse interests and abilities: we are committed to providing an outstanding, personalised learning environment in which every student can flourish and succeed.
+Ashlyns School recognises that each student is an individual with diverse interests: we are committed to providing an outstanding, personalised learning environment in which every student can flourish and succeed.

 We have high expectations regarding behaviour.
 Our comprehensive behaviour system lays out clear, firm yet fair guidelines regarding our expectations.

 Our Student Leadership Team, Sixth Form Executive and Learning Ambassadors play an active part in school improvement.
 You can be confident that, at Ashlyns, all students are treated as individuals and an enthusiasm for life-long learning is fostered: we are a community where excellence at all levels is nurtured.

 The DFE has recently reinforced the need to ‘create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty, mutual respect and tolerance of those with different faiths and beliefs.’
 At Ashlyns, these values are reinforced regularly in the following ways:

 Democracy is deeply embedded within our culture; students have the opportunity for their voices to be heard through the Student Leadership Team and Learning Ambassadors programme.
 Elections for Student Leadership posts, and mock elections mirroring the British electoral cycle, further embed the principle of student voice.
 Student voice, student questionnaires and meetings with the Senior Leadership Team during learning reviews also form part of our targeted approach to democracy, combined with regular consultation with students on areas such as our rewards and consequences policy.